 Resolving international child custody disputes can be extremely difficult, largely due to the fact that different countries have different family law systems.
 Finding a lawyer who has the skills and experience to take on your case can be hard enough, and the costs of international disputes can range to tens of thousands of dollars.

-Ultimately, the best thing to do if you’re considering opening an international child custody dispute will be to speak with your local family lawyer.
+Ultimately, the best thing to do if you’re considering opening an international child custody dispute will be to speak with Family Lawyers Perth.
 They will be able to give you advice on the best way to proceed, helping you make informed decisions based on international law.

 When do international custody disputes arise?